 Blackstrap molasses is a part of an elite group, that I call SENSIBLE SUPERFOODS.
 BSM is rich in polyphenols which have powerful effects on our DNA.
 These compounds have the ability to increase gene expression for several liver and fat cell biomarkers of energy metabolism thereby impacting how we use calories.
 But even more interesting, is that BSM reduces the number of calories we absorb, serving double duty.

 What can you expect when you add blackstrap molasses to your daily diet?
 An animal study looked at two groups, both fed the same high fat diet, but one supplemented with molasses.
 At the end of 12 weeks, the molasses group had a lower body weight, decreased fat mass and lower levels of a hormone called leptin that impacts fat metabolism.
 This is a simple study that discounts the calorie theory and sugar-free diets, while lending support to a return to sensible, traditional eating.
 Molasses contains 4g of sugar per teaspoon, the same amount as table sugar, but it has a lower glycemic index and it contains all the goodness from the whole sugar cane that was stripped away from the table sugar.
 This is what makes it a superior fuel source.

-You can take 2-3 teaspoons a day.
-I like to spread it out through the day.
-Taking 1 teaspoon right off the spoon in the morning after breakfast, a second early afternoon and a third, if desired after dinner.
-This helps combat afternoon sugar-seeking when you would end up eating way more sugar than 4 grams, and it helps with evening binging.
-You could also use it in your coffee or tea, which are also sensible superfoods.
-Or you could make a my molasses power balls (recipe posted soon).
+You can take BSM right off the spoon after a meal, like lunch.
+This helps combat afternoon sugar-seeking when you would end up eating way more sugar than 4 grams, and it helps with evening bingeing.
+You could use it in your coffee or tea, which are also sensible superfoods.
+Or it can be used as a healthy alternative sweetener in baking.